 Analogies help them see the similarities between two related concepts, while real-world examples tie into past experiences and cognitions.
 These learning tools also help to simplify complex ideas, as corporate learners are able to build on the foundation of a mental schema that they already have.
 In other words, they don’t have to start from scratch.

 Most people find it difficult to remember difficult concepts after they’ve completed their online training.
 However, these same individuals are likely to remember the emotionally compelling game they played the year before.

 eLearning games are entertaining, exciting, and engaging.
 They allow employees to build skills and master tasks without even realizing they are learning.
 There are two different routes to take: serious games and gamification.

 Serious games are similar to typical games, but offer some sort of educational value.
 Gamification is the process of adding game mechanics to your existing online training course design.
 For example, employees earn badges or points every time they complete an online training module.

-A great online gaming experience is going to stick with them, as is the information contained within it.
+Great online gaming experience is going to stick with them, as is the information contained within it.